LudoBermejo/dev.ludobermejo.es/_posts/2016-04-07-arrowfunctions-es2015.markdown

 Let's try to convert it to arrow function:

-    var takeAPill = pill => pill=="Blue"?"Continue with your live, Neo":"Become the chosen one";
+    var takeAPill = pill => pill=="Blue"?"Continue with your live":"Become the chosen one";
     console.log(takeAPill("Blue"));
     console.log(takeAPill("Red"));

 And see the result:

-    Continue with your live, Neo
+    Continue with your live
     Become the chosen one

 Ok, what the f*uck happened with the parenthesis of the previous case?
 Well, I cheated: if you have only a parameter you don't need the parenthesis.
 Less code in the same space.